drmikehenry/vimfiles/README.txt

 Read ~/.vim/doc/notes.txt for build dependencies that must be installed prior to building.

-If you have a pre-built binary tarballl, install as:
+If you have a pre-built binary tarball, install as:

   sudo tar -C / -xf /path/to/vim-7.3.123.i386.tar.gz